riveracrist/riveracrist/README.md

-😅 I’m open to receiving guidance on anything I’m currently exploring and learning! ! 😅 I seek to learn from others who contribute to my learning
+😅 I’m open to receiving guidance on anything I’m currently exploring and learning! ! 😅 I seek to learn from others who contribute to my knowledge.